 2. Wear that toddler.
 We swear by the Ergobaby Original baby carrier for quick-ups and downs.
 At 28 lbs, Luella still has plenty of room left to grow and can get up and down as easily as it is for her to say “I no want to.”

 3. The airport newsstand is your friend.
 Everything is NEW for your toddler.
 Suck it up and spend the $20 on snacks, a new book for them to read and maybe even a Beanie Baby.
 Everything that was once exciting to them will be boring once you are on your flight, and the new items you grab at the airport will keep their toddler mind and hands occupied until you land.

 4. Pack diapers, wipes and a lightweight outfit in an easy to reach spot.
-Since you packed light, you don’t want to dig through your bag to find what you need during a mid-flight diaper change, so keep all of those essentials in either a ziplock or a Jujube Be Quick attached to the shoulder strap of your Ergobaby diaper bag.
+Since you packed light, you don’t want to dig through your bag to find what you need during a mid-flight diaper change, so keep all of those essentials in either a ziplock or a Jujube Be Quick attached to the shoulder strap of your diaper back.

 5. Board last.
 Because you took my advice and packed lightly, you won’t have to worry about overhead space.
 Boarding last allows your little one to get out all of their energy so they will sleep on that plane.